rich-newman/typescript-analyzer-eslint-prettier/docs/index.md

 For formatting, and where fixers are available for linting, it allows the code to be automatically fixed via context menu options.

+The TypeScript Analyzer should also [work with almost any ESLint plugin](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/plugins.html), showing errors in the Visual Studio Error List and allowing fixing.

 It's available for Visual Studio 2022, Visual Studio 2019 and Visual Studio 2017, all editions.

 ![Basic Fix](assets\images\basicfix.gif)